rush86999/atomic/atomic-docker/README.md

 - CLASSIFICATION_PASSWORD is SAME AS API_TOKEN and MUST BE SAME
 - CLASSIFICATION_USERNAME is hard coded
 ### 8. Start docker compose
+- make sure to fill in empty env variables

 ```
 cp .env.example .env